unaidedelf8777/lilac_built/docs/datasets/dataset_edit.md

 Once you bring the data into Lilac, you can start editing it.
 The main edit operation is creating a new column via [`Dataset.map`](#Dataset.map), which is similar to [HuggingFace's Dataset.map()](https://huggingface.co/docs/datasets/process#map).
-The code provided in `map` runs againts every row in a table, enhancing that data with new information.
+The code provided in `map` runs against every row in a table, enhancing that data with new information.
 For example, we can call GPT to extract structure from a piece of text, or rewrite a piece of text in a different style or language.

 The benefits of using Lilac's `map` include the ability to track lineage information for every computed column, and the ability to resume computation if the processing fails mid-way.
-We are also working on the ability to undo and redo edits and see a history of all the edits made.
+We are also working on the ability to write to an existing column, undo and redo edits, and see a history of all the edits made.

 ## `Dataset.map`